david-heredia/Davids-Projects/nba-four-factors/README.md

 # NBA Four Factors of Success
 ## What made the San Antonio Spurs great and then not so great of late

-- Visualized the Four Factors for the San Antonio Spurs to see what drove their success for much of the 2000's and decline in recent years
-- Retrieved basic team metrics for over 1800 games and calcuated the four factors
-- Created an index summarizing the four factors to allow for simpler visualization against the team's win pct
+### Motivation
+My goal was to visualize the four factors and combine them into a single index for the San Antonio Spurs (Go Spurs Go!) from the 1998-99 season to the 2020-21 season.
+During this period the Spurs were one of the most successful teams, winning 5 NBA championships.
+The past 4-5 years have seen Spurs decline and miss the playoffs for the first time in 22 years.
+As is [commonly done](https://www.nba.com/thunder/news/factors050127.html), I will also consider the four factors for Spurs opponents.

 ### Packages, Data, and Resources Used